Biblink02/WebSDR-Transceiver/README.md

 ## 5. SATCOM's Multi-Client Architecture

-The flowgraphs we just examined work perfectly for a single user running GNU Radio on their own computer.
-But SATCOM's goal is to let many people simultaneously access the same ground station through a web browser.
+SATCOM's goal is to let many people simultaneously access the same ground station through a web browser.
 How do we make that happen?

 ### 5.1 The Multi-Client Challenge